Who We Are

 Coordinator, Social & Evolutionary Psychology Lab

-Laureon is a rising second-year graduate student working with Dr. Krems and Dr. Byrd-Craven.
+Laureon is a second-year graduate student working with Dr. Krems and Dr. Byrd-Craven.
 Her interests are in female sociality, and in pairing both feminist and evolutionary perspectives to explore overlooked aspects of women's behavior.
+Given the importance of information (e.g., secrets, gossip) in female social relationships, Laureon's recent work has focused on understanding the rules governing when we share information and how the sharing of privileged information is perceived.

 Graduate Student (Clinical)